 Plumbing 101 - Part 2 brass part failure: the return of an old problem

-By Frédéric Bourgeois Eng., M.A.Sc., Metallurgist, Isabelle Murray P. Eng., M.A.Sc., Metallurgist, Assistant Director, Montreal,
+By Frédéric Bourgeois Eng., M.A.Sc., Metallurgist, Isabelle Murray P. Eng., M.A.Sc., Metallurgist, Assistant Manager, Montreal,

 We recently noticed an important rise of the failure rate of brass made parts installed in modern plumbing networks.
 Brass has been utilized in such networks without any problems for many years.
 However, we have documented failures of brass parts which had been in service in plumbing networks for a surprisingly short period of time.
 Some parts failed after less than a year of service.
 Certain parts even failed after only a few weeks of service.
 Failures related to brass made plumbing parts are sometimes causing important material damage as well as loss of water supply.
 Failure of brass made plumbing parts is a complex problem since many variables and phenomenon can play a role in such failures.
 A metallurgist (material specialist) has the knowledge to identify the various mechanisms that lead to the failure of parts such as brass made plumbing constituents.
 A metallurgist has, in fact, an excellent knowledge of all the macroscopic and microscopic characteristics associated to various types of metal parts fracture mechanism.
 Such a material specialist also knows which tools and procedures will permit the identification of the failure mechanism that led to a part failure.